EnigmaCurry/blog.rymcg.tech/content/blog/registry.md

 ## Configure k3s to utilize your private registry

-By default, k3s is setup to use the global docker.io registry (Docker Hub).
-A better, more secure option, is to override the global registry with your own private registry.
+By default, k3s is setup to use only the global docker.io registry (Docker Hub).
+A better, more secure option, is to override the global registry (`docker.io`) with your own private registry.
 This means that your cluster will only be able to run images that are contained in your private registry.
 Any public images that you need must be manually pulled from the global registry and pushed to your private registry (`podman push`).

 See the [k3s
 docs](https://rancher.com/docs/k3s/latest/en/installation/private-registry/) for
-full details.
+full details on how to do this.

+This is inconvenient when you want to run images that are not contained in your private registry.
+So Instead of doing that, we will add our own private registry **in addition to** the global registry.
+This will allow us to pull images that are public or private depending on the image prefix specified.
+Images with no registry prefix will be pulled from `docker.io` and images prefixed with our registry name will be pulled from our registry.

 You will create a new file on the host k3s server called `/etc/rancher/k3s/registries.yaml`:

 ```
 mirrors:
-  docker.io:
+  example.com:
     endpoint:
       - "https://registry.k3s.example.com"
 configs: